-• Defining a viable roadmap for the institution with well- defined outcomes and a focus on quality

-• Ensuring that the quality plans are aligned with the core values of the institution.

-• Hire competent, dedicated individuals to effectively implement the quality plans of the institute

-• Create an atmosphere that is fair, transparent, motivating and conducive for staff and students to produce quality output and outcomes.

-• Make financial provisions to provide infrastructure, facilities and resources to effectively realize the quality policy.
+- Defining a viable roadmap for the institution with welldefined outcomes and a focus on quality - Ensuring that the quality plans are aligned with the core values of the institution. - Hire competent, dedicated individuals to effectively implement the quality plans of the institute - Create an atmosphere that is fair, transparent, motivating and conducive for staff and students to produce quality output and outcomes. - Make financial provisions to provide infrastructure, facilities and resources to effectively realize the quality policy.

 File Description Documents

-Upload any additional information No File Uploaded
+Upload any additional information View File

-Paste link for additional Information Nil
+Paste link for additional Information https://drive.google.com/drive/folders/1sH GI9hnPvmrnEWAtPwF5-cL2Tx0X8UQi?usp=sharing